Henry Thomas Austen

-Henry Thomas Austen (8 June 1771 – 12 March 1850) was a militia officer, clergyman, banker and the brother of the novelist Jane Austen.
-He died in 1850 and was buried in Woodbury Park Cemetery, Tunbridge Wells.
+Henry Thomas Austen (8 June 1771 – 12 March 1850) was a British militia officer, clergyman, banker and the brother of the novelist Jane Austen.

 Early life

 Family

 Henry Thomas Austen was born in 1771 in Steventon, Hampshire.
-He was the fourth son born to his parents, Rev. George Austen and Cassandra Leigh.
+He was the fourth son born to his parents, Rev. George Austen and Cassandra Leigh (1739-1827).
 He had five brothers; James (1765–1819), George (1766–1838), Edward (1768–1852), Francis William (Frank) (1774–1865), Charles John (1779–1852), and two younger sisters, Cassandra and Jane.

-In Steventon, he spent most of his time growing up with his Hancock family cousins at their family barn, where he and his siblings were under the supervision of their aunt, Philadelphia Austen Hancock.
+In Steventon, he spent most of his time growing up with his Hancock family cousins at their family home, where he and his siblings were under the supervision of their aunt, Philadelphia Austen Hancock.
 In letters left behind by Jane, she describes the cousins as wealthy.
 In one letter, Jane recounts their older cousin, Betsy boasting of the gifts she had in her possession while they were growing up.
 During these years Henry took part in family theatricals, along with his cousin Eliza (née Hancock, later Eliza Feuillide) and his brother James, such as his live performance as the leading man in Susannah Centlivre's The Wonder: a Woman Keeps a Secret.

 Henry was known by his family to be a clever teenager: Jane said that "he knew how to tease."
 His female cousins admired his flattery and he grew to be his father's favourite son, who was also adored by younger sister Jane.
 His father recognised his scholarly abilities and made sure that he and his older brother, James, were privately tutored; they took lessons in Greek and Latin.
 He and James were described by Jane as the "scholars" while Edward was more practical and Francis was a "man of action."